What is Marcus Lemonis' net worth?

 "Let's Make a Deal"

-In August 2021, Marcus and producer Nancy Glass acquired the intellectual property rights to the "Let's make a Deal" game show franchise.
+In August 2021, Marcus and producer Nancy Glass acquired the intellectual property rights to the "Let's Make a Deal" game show franchise.

 Lawsuits

-In 2020, two lawsuits were filed against Marcus Lemonis by his former business partners Nicolas Goureau and Stephanie Menkin.
+In 2020, two lawsuits were filed against Marcus Lemonis by his former business partners, Nicolas Goureau and Stephanie Menkin.
 Goureau and Menkin met Lemonis when they appeared on "The Profit."
-The two men are siblings, and they alleged that Lemonis' investment in their retail business Courage B, was fraudulent.
+The two men are siblings, and they alleged that Lemonis' investment in their retail business, Courage B, was fraudulent.
 On the show, Lemonis promised to help them grow their business.
-In reality, he focused on making Goureau and Menkin's company indebted to him to the tune of several hundreds of thousands of dollars so that he could take the company's assets and destroy it.
+In reality, he focused on making Goureau and Menkin's company indebted to him to the tune of several hundreds of thousands of dollars so that he could take the company's assets and destroy them.
 The lawsuit is seeking millions of dollars in damages from Lemonis and his companies.

 This is not the first time Lemonis has been accused of targeting other businesses to destroy them.
 In 2018, Inc. magazine wrote an article called "The Dark Side of Marcus Lemonis."
-Will Yakowicz, the reported, talked to two dozen business owners who had been on the end of unethical and malicious treatment by Lemonis.
+Will Yakowicz, the reporter, talked to two dozen business owners who had been on the end of unethical and malicious treatment by Lemonis.
 One company told Inc." "We asked him to help us with our business, not help himself to our business."

 Lemonis has also been accused of setting out to destroy businesses that refuse to be acquired by him.